Fillsbad/Prototype/Description.md

 # W2V Prototype
-This is a quick way of taking any number of .txt files from a folder (here about 13.5 GB), cleaning them, connecting the multi-word phrases in them and creating a W2V model from them.
+This is a quick way of taking any number of .txt files from a folder (here about 13.5 GB), cleaning them, connecting the multi-word phrases in them based on a number of books (here about 5.4 GB) and creating a W2V model from them.

 ## Importing libraries
 ```